bryanbraun/bryanbraun.github.io/_pages/now.md

 ## At Home

-I've started up a twice-a-week weightlifting routine with a couple of friends.
-My bench press max has increased from 140 to 185 lbs and it feels pretty good to be "the strongest I've ever been." 🏋️‍♂️
+I've been getting more into health and fitness recently.
+In February I started listening to [the Huberman Lab podcast](https://hubermanlab.com/), measuring body fat, tracking calories, eating more protein, and weight-lifting twice a week.
+I've never really focused on this kind of stuff in the past so it's taught me a lot about food and exercise.
+Over the past year my bench press max has increased from 140 to 185 lbs.
+It feels pretty good to be "the strongest I've ever been." 🏋️‍♂️

-My side-projects (and blogging) has been on the back-burner recently as I've focused more of my attention on my family and relationships.
-I hope to ease back into writing and coding projects in 2023 but I'll probably be taking it slow at first.
+My side-projects (and blogging) have been on the back-burner recently as I've focused more of my attention on my family and relationships.
+I hope to ease back into writing and coding projects this year but I'll probably be taking it slow at first.
 Family comes first!

 ---

 _This page was inspired by Derek Sivers and [his /now page](https://sivers.org/now)._

-_This page was last updated: Jan 20th, 2023_
+_This page was last updated: March 17th, 2023_